Embloy/Embloy-Developers/docs/core/account/account_deletion.md

 ## Delete Embloy account via web-app

-To delete your account, go to your [account page](https://embloy.com/user/me).
+To delete your account, go to the bottom of the [settings page](https://embloy.com/dashboard/settings).

 There, you should find a "DELETE ACCOUNT" button that deletes all your data related to: